HPDCS/ROOT-Sim/README.md

 memory chunks, hence the memory address passed to the callback locates a top level data structure implementing the object state-layout.

+ROOT-Sim's development started as a research project, and is currently run by the High Performance and Dependable Computing Systems group at Dipartimento di Ingegneria Informatica, Automatica e Gestionale, Sapienza, University of Rome.

 For information on configuration, installation, and usage, please refer to our online documentation web page: http://www.dis.uniroma1.it/~hpdcs/ROOT-Sim